mikemattner/mikemattner.com/content/blog/a-redesign-and-an-update.md

 There's no question about it, I sat on this site for a year kind of waiting for [Nuxt 3](https://nuxt.com)'s release.
 I've officially worked with Vue 3 in a professional capacity for the vast majority of that time, and I probably could have continued to add content here, but alas I just couldn't bring myself to work on anything after-hours.

 I am now in the process of building out the content for writing content and I'm looking to bring links back, but as more of a top level category/page rather than an integration of my blogish content.
-One of the last pieces I'll probably bring back is my project list combined with some of my previous portfolio pieces&mdash;as dated as those might be by that time.
+One of the last pieces I'll probably bring back is my project list combined with some of my previous portfolio pieces &mdash; as dated as those might be by that time.

 ::InfoMessage
 Hey there!
 I'm also adding some new content components to add additional context in my writing.